Penelope Curtis

 Penelope Curtis (born 1961) is a British art historian and curator.
-Fom 2015 to 2020 she was the director of Lisbon's Museu Calouste Gulbenkian, and from 2010 to 2015 director of Tate Britain.
+From 2015 to 2020 she was the director of Lisbon's Museu Calouste Gulbenkian, and from 2010 to 2015 director of Tate Britain.
 She is the author of several monographs on sculpture and has written widely at the invitation of contemporary artists.

 Early life

 Curtis was born in 1961.
 Her family moved from London in 1967 when her father Adam S. G. Curtis became Professor of Cell Biology at Glasgow University.
 She studied Modern History at Corpus Christi College, Oxford University from 1979 until 1982.
 Curtis completed an MA in Modern European Art at the Courtauld Institute of Art where she later gained a PhD on monumental sculpture in Third Republic France after two years' research in Paris.

 Career

 In 1988, Curtis became exhibitions curator at the new Tate Liverpool.
 In 1994, she became Head of the Henry Moore Centre for the Study of Sculpture at Leeds City Art Gallery.
 In 1999 she took on the leadership of the newly created Henry Moore Institute and devised an innovative programme combining collections, research and exhibitions. i.
 Here, Curtis notably supervised the development of the archive collections of sculptors' papers as well as the acquisition of significant works by Rodin, Epstein and Calder, among many others.
 As well as presenting solo shows of contemporary artists the Institute became known for thematic exhibitions examining material and cultural histories, including 'Bronze', 'The Colour of Sculpture', 'Depth of Field' and 'Wonder'.
 Curtis also confronted sculpture's links with Fascism in two exhibitions: 'Taking Positions' and 'Scultura Lingua Morta'.